 Call your doctor right away if you notice psoriasis symptoms after a skin injury.
 When it’s caught early, the Koebner phenomenon can be treated effectively.

 Infections are known to trigger psoriasis because they put stress on the immune system, causing an inflammatory reaction.
 Strep throat in particular is associated with the onset of guttate psoriasis, especially in children.
 However, psoriasis flare-ups may occur after an earache, tonsillitis, or a respiratory or skin infection.

 It’s important to seek treatment right away if you suspect you have an infection.
 If you have a skin injury, such as a cut or wound, make sure to clean it properly and keep it covered to prevent infection.
 Other ways to prevent an infection include:

 - washing your hands often throughout the day

-- avoiding sharing food, drinks or eating utensils with other people
+- avoiding sharing food, drinks, or eating utensils with other people

 - limiting exposure to people who are sick, especially children

 Being obese or overweight appears to make psoriasis symptoms worse.
 So it’s important to manage your weight by exercising and eating a healthful diet.
-If you have trouble with this, you may want to see a nutritionist for assistance.
+If you have trouble with the latter, you may want to see a nutritionist for assistance.
 A nutritionist will help you figure out how much food and what particular foods you should eat every day to lose weight.

 Certain foods appear to cause inflammation in the body, which can trigger psoriasis symptoms in some people.
 Other foods seem to help reduce inflammation and the occurrence of flare-ups.